Seriously, stop flushing your single-use contact lenses down the toilet

 Americans flush 2.6 to 2.9 billion contact lenses down the drain every year, according to new research from Arizona State University.
 Those contact lenses then end up in the water supply, contributing to the growing problem of micro-plastic pollution.

-“We found that 15 to 20 percent of contact wearers are flushing the lenses down the sink or toilet,” said a statement by Charlie Rolsky, a Ph.D. student who presented the work at the 256th National Meeting & Exposition of the American Chemical Society over the weekend.
+“We found that 15% to 20% of contact wearers are flushing the lenses down the sink or toilet,” said a statement by Charlie Rolsky, a Ph.D. student who presented the work at the 256th National Meeting & Exposition of the American Chemical Society over the weekend.
 “This is a pretty large number, considering roughly 45 million people in the U.S. alone wear contact lenses.”

 Rolsky and his colleagues Rolf Halden and Varun Kelkar—all from the Biodesign Institute’s Center for Environmental Health Engineering at ASU—were already studying plastic pollution, when Halden, a long-time contact lens wearer, started looking into what happens to those single-use lenses.
 Turns out that when people wash their lenses down the drain or flush them down the toilet instead of sticking them in the trash, the result is some six to 10 metric tons of plastic lenses floating around wastewater treatment plants in the U.S. alone each year.